-A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?
+A Dietitian's full review of the Hungryroot meal kit delivery service where health meets convenience, but is it worth the cost?

-In the past, I’ve reviewed many organic meal kit delivery services, including Sun Basket, Daily Harvest, Green Chef, EveryPlate, Home Chef, Blue Apron, and Smoothiebox.
-So, I’m definitely not new to “meal kits delivery services” or what they typically offer and the minor nuances that differ between services.
+In the past, I've reviewed many organic and fresh meal kit delivery services, including Sun Basket, Daily Harvest, Green Chef, EveryPlate, Home Chef, Blue Apron, HelloFresh, and Smoothiebox.
+So, I'm definitely not new to "meal kit delivery services" or what they typically offer and the minor nuances that differ between services.

 With that out of the way, let’s jump in.

-Note I was gifted a free credit to try Hungryroot, and after trying it and loving it, I signed up to be an affiliate.
-I’m so grateful they offered to gift me that first box because I’ve now been ordering boxes 1-2 a month for two years, and it’s still my favorite meal kit delivery service.
+Note: I was gifted a free credit to try Hungryroot 3 years ago, and after trying it and loving it, I signed up to be an affiliate.
+I'm so grateful they offered to gift me that first box because I've now been ordering boxes 1-2 a month for five years, and it's still my favorite meal kit delivery service, no matter how many other services I review.

 TOP 3 PROS OF USING HUNGRYROOT MEAL DELIVERY SERVICE

-- Easy & Quick to Prepare Recipes (4 Ingredients or Less, 30 minutes or less)
+- Easy and quick recipes to prepare (4 Ingredients or Less, 30 minutes or less)

 TOP 3 CONS OF USING HUNGRYROOT MEAL DELIVERY SERVICE